What is Righteousness, according to Scripture?

 Notice the numbered phrases above, and explanation below:

-2. The earth — the heart of man — opens to receive the seed.
+2. The earth — the heart of man, which is as a garden — opens to receive the “Seed” of Messiah.

 4. This Tree of Righteousness springs up “together.”
 The Trunk is in union with, and joined to, the Branches.
 The two have become one.